algbio/alignment-safety/pipeline/README.md

 #### 7. Useful slurm commands:
 -   `slurm w q` to see running jobs
--   `slurm w qq` to see running jobs with resourse usage
+-   `slurm w qq` to see running jobs with resource usage
 -   `scancel -M ukko2 <job_id>` to cancel job
 -   `seff -M ukko2 <job_id>` to see used resources and run time of job
 -   `squeue -o '%A %.28R %j' -u <username>` to see if you have any jobs running